-You may have difficulty pronouncing certain words with your new dentures but as you get used to them, your speech will return to normal.
-If your dentures “click” when you speak, contact your dentist.
+You may have difficulty pronouncing certain words with your new dentures, but your speech will return to normal as you get used to them.
+If your dentures “click” when you speak or your speech is unusually slurry, contact your dentist.
 On occasion, your dentures may slip when you laugh, cough or smile.
 Reposition them by gently biting down and swallowing.

 Generally, dentures should be removed before you go to bed and put back in when you wake up.
 However, in the first few days, your dentist may ask you to wear your dentures continuously.
 This allows for a quicker assessment of any adjustments that are required.

 Dental adhesives are safe as long as they are used the way they are meant to be.
 If the denture is well-fitting and the adhesive is used only to create added stability, there should be no problem.

 To enhance your retention, stability, bite force and sense of security with a properly constructed denture.

 To assist individuals with dry mouth conditions that lessen adherence.
 These include individuals taking medications and those with neurologic disabilities, including stroke victims and the elderly.